yuqiliao/RStudio_TeachingSample/README.md

 # RStudio_TeachingSample
-Teaching sample for passing the teaching exam to become a certified RStudio trainer
+This is the teaching sample prepared by Yuqi as part of teaching exam to become a certified RStudio trainer